VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P3S.md

 Regroup to heal everyone and get ready for **Fountain of Fire**.
 During the cast, let the Tanks being the closest to the boss since the first **Sun's Pinion** bait is immediate:
 <img class='soloImg' src='{{ page.imagePath | append: 'fount1.jpg' }}'>

 When the first Fountains appear, the Healers must move into them, on their respective sides, ready to soak them.
-Healers must heal themself after each soak.
+Healers must heal themselves after each soak.
 Meanwhile the rest of the group will split in 3 to bait the **Sun's Pinion** AoEs, Tanks, Melees and Ranged in this order.
 Everyone should be outside *Phoinix*' hitbox except the baiters who should be inside.
 When a player gets his **Sun's Pinion**, he will place it in front of the Fountain of their respective healer.
 The Tanks will place their AoEs in front of the first Fountains, Melees in front of the seconds and Ranged in front of the third.
 When a player *Sunshadow* appears, he has to wait half a second for the previous *Sunshadows* to dash then move across the arena to stand behind the opposite *Sunshadow* and wait here for his dash:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="fount2.jpg;fount3.jpg;fount4.jpg;fount5.jpg;fount6.jpg;fount7.jpg;fount8.jpg;fount9.jpg" imgDesc="Watch the first fountains to find your positions;Tanks move out and Melees move in;Melees get their <strong>Sun's Pinion</strong>;Melees move back, Ranged move in;Tanks swap positions, Ranged get their <strong>Sun's Pinion</strong>;1st dash happens, Melees swap positions, Ranged move out;2nd dash happens;Ranged swap positions" slideNumber=slideCounter %}

-After the last Fountains, regoup mid to heal and shield everyone with the <span class='debuff'>Trickle of Fire</span> debuff for the two incoming **Scorched Exaltation** followed by **Heat of Condemnation**.
+After the last Fountains, regroup mid to heal and shield everyone with the <span class='debuff'>Trickle of Fire</span> debuff for the two incoming **Scorched Exaltation** followed by **Heat of Condemnation**.

 *Phoinix* will then cast **Firestorms of Asphodelos**.
 Heal everyone for **Flames of Asphodelos** into **Experimental Ashplume**, dodge the cones then either spread around the boss or stack in Melees and Ranged groups.

 Afterward **Flames of Asphodelos** will be casted again but with **Storms of Asphodelos** this time.
 Dodge the cones again and have two ranged DPS and a Healer bait the Tornadoes cones toward the outside, the Tanks must grab the tethers and move South outside the hitbox while the remaining Healer and the two Melees move inside the boss' hitbox to bait the cones toward the East, West and North East/West (based on where the other Healer is).
 If both Tanks have their invulnerability, they can grab the tethers and move South inside the boss' hitbox and use them, one ranged will bait the North Tornado toward the outside and the rest of group stack North-ish at max melee range, on the opposite side of the ranged DPS:
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="stormAsphoLegit.jpg;stormAsphoInvul.jpg" imgDesc="'Classic' strategy;Startegy using Tanks' invulnerability" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="stormAsphoLegit.jpg;stormAsphoInvul.jpg" imgDesc="'Classic' strategy;Strategy using Tanks' invulnerability" slideNumber=slideCounter %}

 Next is **Darkblaze Twister** into **Experimental Ashplume**, regroup in front of the black tethered Tornado and rotate clockwise around *Phoinix* to bait the 4 **Searing Breeze**.
 Then move back to the black Tornado, get knockback away and stack into the Tornadoes' AoE in group, Melees on one and Ranged on the other.
 Then stay stack or spread based on **Experimental Ashplume** pattern.

-Quickly regroup and heal for the incomming **Scorched Exaltation**.
+Quickly regroup and heal for the incoming **Scorched Exaltation**.
 </div>

 <div class='guideSection' markdown='1'>